Gulden/gulden/doc/init.md

 4d) CentOS

-Copy daemon.init to /etc/init.d/Munt-daemon.
-Test by running `service Munt-daemon start`.
+Copy daemon.init to /etc/init.d/Gulden-daemon.
+Test by running `service Gulden-daemon start`.

-Using this script, you can adjust the path and flags to the Munt-daemon program by setting the DAEMON_BIN and DAEMON_OPTS environment variables in the file /etc/sysconfig/munt_daemon.
+Using this script, you can adjust the path and flags to the Gulden-daemon program by setting the DAEMON_BIN and DAEMON_OPTS environment variables in the file /etc/sysconfig/gulden_daemon.
 You can also use the DAEMON_OPTS environment variable here.

 5. Auto-respawn
 -----------------------------------